nguyennick197/positive-doodle-api/README.md

 - `image_text`: string that contains text from the image
 - `tags`: string that contains comma separated tags
 - `tumblr_image_url`: string that contains image url to the original tumblr post.
 Can be used as a backup if url is not working.
+- `background_color`: array that contains the rgb values of the background color of the image
 - `created_at`: string that contains the date the image was posted to the tumblr blog

 ## Built With